itisaby/terraform-associate/README.md

 # Terraform-Associate Practice

 In this Repo I will be adding whatever I learn in Terraform <br>
+Fun fact I am liking to work in Terraform using <a href="https://cloud.hashicorp.com/products/terraform">Terraform</a> Cloud than working completely locally.
+Also in big enterprises they use Terraform Cloud to provision their Infrastructure.
 1. Terraform-Beginner
     - Terraform File Structure
     - Providers in Terraform